shakes76/PatternFlow/recognition/s4581401-VQVAE/README.md

 Despite this, the images indicate that the VQ-VAE and PixelCNN are learning the input images and codebooks appropriately.

-It should be noted that some images constructed end up being much larger in size, but maintains the same shape and internal structure.
+It should be noted that some images constructed end up being much in size, but the images maintain the same shape and internal structure.

 ## Improvements